zwindler/docker-xwiki/README.md

 ### Build dependancies

-This project uses Docker, containers, XWiki war file and JDBC driver (available from the Internet).
-This XWiki setup is preconfigured to use a PostgreSQL database, preferably from a docker container as well.
+This project uses Docker, containers, the XWiki in its "war file" form and the latest postgreSQL JDBC driver (available from the Internet).
+So this XWiki setup is preconfigured to use a PostgreSQL database, preferably from a docker container as well.

 ### Run dependancies